stelios-c/stelios-c/README.md

 # Stelios Christodoulou
 - 👋 Hi, I’m @stelios-c
-- 👀 I’m interested in Telecommunications, Transport, Data, Space.
+- 👀 I’m a data analyst in Telecommunications
+  - working with spatial and timeseries data
+  - Mobility/Transport: Maritime, Aviation, rail and road.
+  - Weather/Climate: Arctic sea ice concentrations, rain fade, rain diversity switches.
+  - signal measurements: aggregated sensor network carrier monitoring.
+  - interference detection, especially for GNSS.
-- 🌱 I'm revising ANOVA.
+- 🌱 I'm reading up on queuing theory.
 - 💞️ I’m looking to collaborate on analysing open data and improving open source tools.
 - 📫 How to reach me: comment/issue on github or message me on Linked In.